Active learning and explicit electrostatics enable accurate modeling of electrolytes: Conclusions

-In summary, our results show that AL enables automated training set generation and training of MLIPs that are highly transferable across temperatures and mixture compositions.
-At the same time, explicitly incorporating electrostatic interactions offers a promising strategy to improve MLIP efficiency by reducing the number of machine-learning parameters while maintaining accuracy.
-Further progress will require implementing AL directly for MLIPs with explicit electrostatics to enhance stability and transferability.
-Although the simple QRd model already represents a useful step in this direction, introducing environment-dependent charges should provide a clear route to further improvements in accuracy.
+In summary, our results show that AL enables automated training set generation and the trained MLIPs are highly transferable across temperatures and mixture compositions.
+At the same time, explicitly incorporating electrostatic interactions offers a promising strategy to improve MLIP efficiency by reducing the number of machine-learning parameters while maintaining or improving accuracy.
+Although the fixed-charge QRd model represents a first step toward incorporating electrostatics, the environment-dependent charges provide a clear improvement in both accuracy and stability.
+To further enhance stability and transferability of MLIPs, we will progress with implementing AL directly for MLIPs with explicit electrostatics, as well as developing models with charges dependent on the global atomic environment, which should extend the domain of their applicability.